 The LG 34GP83A-B 34 inch gaming monitor doesn't have Black Frame Insertion feature.

 The LG 34GP83A-B's 144Hz refresh rate can be overclocked up to 160Hz; however, it's only possible over a DisplayPort connection, and Adaptive Sync must be enabled in the monitor's OSD settings.
 Over HDMI, the refresh rate is limited to 85Hz, and FreeSync only works between 48Hz and 85Hz.
 G-SYNC only works over DisplayPort.
+If you're looking for a monitor that natively supports G-SYNC, check out the LG 34GP950G-B.

 We noticed that FreeSync is a bit unstable over HDMI and requires many attempts to get it working.
 Also, it doesn't seem like there's any LFC (Low Frame Compensation) when using HDMI.